Child Sexual Abuse, Dating Violence and Sexual Violence Prevention

 • Child sexual abuse prevention is to occur annually for students in grades K through 6.
 If health education is not offered annually for each grade, the instruction may be provided in another subject.

-• The provider of the child abuse prevention instruction will depend on the curriculum that the school selected.
+• The provider of the child abuse prevention instruction will depend on the curriculum that the school selects.
 Some curricula are developed in a manner that allow teachers to deliver the content to students.
 Other curricula may require a certified or trained facilitator to deliver a specific program.
 Schools should contact the curriculum or program developer with questions.

 Upon written request of the student's parent or guardian, a student shall be excused from taking instruction in child sexual abuse prevention.